Zennara/RPG-Central/README.md

 I highly advise **not** to fork this code to create your own version of the bot unless you are changing many things.
 This bot uses a global trading system across all servers, and creating a custom bot from this code will not allow you to communicate over the global network.

 ## Invite the bot
-You can invite this bot to your servers using the link [here](https://discord.com/api/oauth2/authorize?client_id=929935460699082782&permissions=8&scope=bot).
-The bot requests administrator permissions in the event I update the bot to need more.
+You can invite this bot to your servers using the link [here](https://discord.com/api/oauth2/authorize?client_id=929935460699082782&permissions=140929002609&scope=bot).
+The bot requests many permissions in the event I update the bot to need more.
 You can always remove permissions if you'd like, but I can not guarantee everything will continue working.

 ## Enjoy the bot?
 If you enjoy this free bot, it would mean the world to [donate](https://paypal.me/keaganlandfried).
 This ensures I can keep this bot and others like it online for years to come.